Benedictteo05/OSA_notes/UX Design/Interactive Prototype.md

 - Visibility of system status
 	- Progress stepper.
 - User control and freedom
-	- Able to click cart to
+	- Able to click cart to return back to cart page.

 **Gestalt Principles**